roolebo/tianocore.github.io/EDK-II-DPC-Protocol.md

 }
 ```

-### Never Poll the network in a DPC procedure
+### Never Poll an I/O device in a DPC Procedure

-The writer should avoid polling the network device in a DPC procedure, especially in the data receive path.
+The writer should avoid polling the I/O device in a DPC Procedure, especially in the data read/receive path.

-If there is already a network frame in the network device's receive ring, the *Mnp->Poll()* will pick it from the device, signal event to queue a new DPC, and call *DispatchDpc()* to deliver the packet to upper layer driver.
-This means if a DPC procedure polls the network, a new network packet will be delivered to the upper layer driver, which may finally run into the original DPC procedure again.
+Take the network device for example.
+If there is already a network frame in the network device's receive ring, the *Mnp->Poll()* will pick it from the device, signal event to queue a new DPC Procedure, and call *DispatchDpc()* to deliver the packet to upper layer driver.
+This means if a DPC Procedure polls the network, a new network packet will be delivered to the upper layer driver, which may finally run into the original DPC Procedure again.
 It will bring lots of complexities to the upper layer driver, like a serial of nested DPC call, or an infinite recursion of receive-poll-receive...

 ```
 MnpPoll()